Blogs

 Can employees refuse to work if it’s too hot?
 Yes, employees can stop working if they believe that their working environment is damaging their health.
 If they are then penalised, they can claim at an employment tribunal states the Standard in the article ‘UK Heatwave: When is it too hot to work?’

-- Red Alert: A 24/7 panic alarm that connects to our Monitoring Centre, where operators can triage the situation and summon emergency services if needed.
+• Red Alert: A 24/7 panic button for heat emergencies that connects to our Monitoring Centre, where operators can triage the situation and summon emergency services if needed.

-- Incapacitation Alarm: (commonly known as a Man Down Alarm) Detects when a user is immobile, triggering an emergency response.
+• Incapacitation Alarm: (commonly known as a Man Down Alarm) Critical in a heat stroke situation, detects when a user is immobile, triggering an emergency response.
 This is crucial for workers who could faint or suffer severe heat stroke.

-- Check-In: Allows users to leave a short message about any risks, how they are feeling, and their location, so help can reach them quickly if they become ill.
+• Check-In: Allows users to leave a short message about any risks, how they are feeling, and their location, including logging symptoms of dehydration or fatigue, so help can reach them quickly if they become ill.

 These features are available on the SoloProtect ID Touch and Classic, SoloProtect Sheild, SoloProtect Curve and the SoloProtect mobile app for Android and IOS.

-SoloProtect Mobile also comes with a Mass Notification System which is useful for sending out important updates such as hot weather alerts.
+SoloProtect Mobile also comes with a Mass Notification System which can quickly alert workers of heat advisories and send out important updates such as hot weather alerts.

 Additional resources and support